Elections in Ghana: Ethnic Voting and Composition of Region

 Ethnic favoritism in Ghana has been shown to be a method of gaining votes; however, the effectiveness among voters may vary between diverse and homogeneous communities.
-While not conducted in Ghana, research in sub-Saharan Africa has found that community investments are significantly more likely to occur in which there are more homogenous communities.
+While not conducted in Ghana, research in sub-Saharan Africa has found that community investments are significantly more likely to occur in which there are more homogeneous communities.
 This displays how communities largely composed of one ethnicity may be benefiting from ethnic voting at the local level.
 The allocation of public goods to a homogeneous area is claimed to be a direct result of ethnic favoritism.
-While examining how people in Ghana vote within homogenous, rural communities versus more diverse communities, another study finds support for this theory in that more homogenous communities are more likely to vote for the party that supports their ethnicity.
-Furthermore, when there are ethnic minorities within a homogenous and rural community, they are more likely to vote for the opposition party or their non-coethnic.
+While examining how people in Ghana vote within homogeneous, rural communities versus more diverse communities, another study finds support for this theory in that more homogeneous communities are more likely to vote for the party that supports their ethnicity.
+Furthermore, when there are ethnic minorities within a homogeneous and rural community, they are more likely to vote for the opposition party or their non-coethnic.
 The researcher explains this as voting based on the mutual benefit of targeted public goods.
 In this example, minorities within this homogeneous and rural community would equally benefit from the public goods placed in their area as the majority.
 Therefore, the minority is more likely to advocate for this candidate even though they do not specifically favor their ethnic identity.
 In contrast, other researchers argue that minority groups within these communities vote along non-coethnic lines due to voter intimidation.
 This is supported by observing how voting among these minorities for non-coethnic candidates does not vary between locations that have public goods and those that do not.
 Another researcher's findings display how the choice of voting by ethnicity may depend also on public versus private goods.
-Similarly, another researcher finds that homogenous communities are more likely to vote for the candidate that supports their ethnic identity and minorities within those ethnically homogenous communities are more likely to support the opposition party because they are more likely to obtain access to public goods that the homogenous community receives.
+Similarly, another researcher finds that homogeneous communities are more likely to vote for the candidate that supports their ethnic identity and minorities within those ethnically homogeneous communities are more likely to support the opposition party because they are more likely to obtain access to public goods that the homogeneous community receives.
 Additionally, this study also finds that diverse and urban communities often have less ethnic voting when considering public goods.
 However, this study also finds that ethnic minorities are more likely to have an expectation that they will receive private goods if they are within poor communities, even if they are the ethnic minority of a community.

 Additionally, research shows the ethnic voting at the local level in Ghana may have greater implications for national elections.
 For example, ethnic voting towards the presidency may depend on the amount of clientelism taking place for local elections.
 This theory, "reverse coattails", supports the idea that clientelism surrounding ethnicity at the local level incentivizes individuals to participate at the party level thus aligning them with the party of a presidential candidate that their local official supports.
 Therefore, the support that local officials gain through co-ethnic clientelism also creates support for the executive candidate in the same party.